dm4rnde/FewScriptsForUIAutomateInMacOS/BraveBrowser/toggleBtwnScrptsBlockdAndAllowdAtBraveShield/README.md

 ```
 Bellow is just one possible approach on how keyboard shortcut could be attached to AppleScript
 script.
-And it is possible that it might not be the easiest / best approach.
+And there are probably other approaches more shorter.
 ```

 1. **Convert toggle.applescript to toggle.scpt**